 3. Wood glues work best when a load is applied during the drying period .
 People usually do this using clamps , but since I didn't have any I used a huge bucket filled with water to act as the compressing load.

 4. Let the glue dry overnight.

 Step 8: SMOOTHENING THE FRAME:-

-1. All the major imperfections are sanded down easily using the rotory tool and a sanding bit
+1. All the major imperfections are sanded down easily using the rotary tool and a sanding bit

-2. The remaining sanding was done using different grades of sand paper moving from rough to super smooth sand paper
+2. The remaining sanding was done using different grades of sand paper by hand moving from rough to super smooth sand paper

-3. Sand it untill you are satisfies with the finish.
+3. Sand it until you are satisfies with the finish.

-Step 9: MAKING SURE THE FRAME IS LEAKPROOF:-
+Step 9: MAKING SURE THE FRAME WILL BE AIRTIGHT:-

 For the passive radiators to function properly , it is really important that the enclosure is completely airtight.

 1. Coat the inside of the frame with 3 layers of wood glue.